12th May 2021

 As mentioned earlier, we already have a robust history skills and knowledge framework in place on Curriculum Maestro, which has really helped to direct our planning.
 This framework provides what Ofsted call ‘the building blocks’ of the history curriculum, helping to guide children’s progression.

-The projects are designed to be taught in order, so that children build their historical knowledge and skills over time.
-The lessons in the topics are also written in sequence, with the essential knowledge to be taught clearly identified.
+We’ve designed the history scheme, just like the other projects in Curriculum 22, to be taught in a particular order so that children build their historical knowledge and skills over time.
+The lessons in the topics are also written in sequence, showing the essential declarative and procedural knowledge to be taught in each one.
+Sequencing is really important, as children should not be undertaking tasks or be introduced to new concepts without having the required prior knowledge.

 To further support primary children’s developing subject knowledge, we have written the lesson resources, knowledge organisers, quizzes and question sheets with this in mind.
 The resources are high quality and contain the essential facts that children need for each history topic.
 Teachers can also use resources, such as the quizzes and question sheets, to assess the children’s understanding over time.